At a Glance

 - Bryant's academic programs are distinguished by an integration of business and the arts and sciences with a global perspective.

-- Located on 428 acres in Smithfield, RI, Bryant is just 12 miles from Providence and 50 miles from Boston.
+- Located on 435 acres in Smithfield, RI, Bryant is just 12 miles from Providence and 50 miles from Boston

 - The College of Business offers business specialties pairing the depth and breadth of a large business school with the individual attention found on small college campuses.
 The College of Arts and Sciences programs combine understanding of theory with skills that prepare students to make meaningful contributions immediately upon graduation.

 - Bryant's Graduate School of Business offers advanced degrees in business administration, taxation, and accounting.
 The College of Arts and Sciences offers graduate degrees and post-graduate programs in communication, teaching, and global environmental studies.
-The School of Health Sciences offers a master's degree in physician assistant studies.
+The School of Health Sciences offers a master's degree in physician assistant studies* (*provisional accreditation)

 - The Honorable Ronald K. Machtley has served as Bryant's president since June 1996.

-- 3,180 full-time and part-time undergraduate students from 33 states and 85 countries.
+- 3,287 full-time and part-time undergraduate students from 32 states and 63 countries

-- Bryant offers 103 courses of study .
+- Bryant offers nearly 100 courses of study.

 - All classes are taught by faculty, not teaching assistants or graduate students.